 In NTSC and PAL, entering Fire Mountain or Ice Ring without shooting a fire or ice arrow to the island will cause you to immediately void-out.
 This is not the case in the japanese version, which means skipping the Fire and Ice Arrows is Japanese only.
 See the bow skip page for more information.

 In Japanese version, the Flight Control Platform minigame puts you in layer 1 after playing it.
 This can be useful in order to obtain the Skull Hammer after performing the Early Master Sword Sequence Break and leaving Hyrule via the Tower of Gods portal.
-This layer glitch was patched in both NTSC and PAL, resulting in obtaining the Hammer after doing EMS being impossible with current knowledge (Barrier Skip would change this if discovered).
+This layer glitch was patched in both NTSC and PAL, resulting in obtaining the Hammer after doing EMS being impossible without performing Barrier Skip.

 The collision for the Earth Temple Boss Door is different in JP compared to NTSC/PAL, and as such the boss key skip with chest storage works differently.

 Springs will make Link jump barely faster on the English version compared to the Japanese.
 This makes Spring Jump Storages work slightly differently.